sindelio/SinDES/README.md

 ANY CONTRIBUTIONS AND COMMENTS ARE MUCH WELCOME!

-### Licensing
+### Copyright and license
-This code is distributed freely for any use and manipulation as long as you give credit for it!
+This code is distributed under [the MIT license](https://github.com/sindelio/SinDES/blob/master/LICENSE).

 ### That's all folks _o/